CricketBr/Crickets-Shorthand-Site/orthic_consolidated_folder/orthic_consolidated.md

 ``` merge sources
 maybe move revised forms to Reporting
 ```
-This ends the Ordinary Style, as classified by Teaching.

 ## Homework

-As before, add the new words and part-words to your vocabulary list, and work on the entire list using spaced repetition.

-Read

-Choose another passage, edit it to include the new material, and write it using the Four Column method.
-Speedbuild as before if you wish, in moderation.
-It is better to continue with the theory than spend too much time writing Fully Written material.
+Vocabulary as before.
+Teaching recommends reading the second set of Psalms.

 # Lesson 6: Introduction to modes, first mode

-Lesson prerequisites
+## Lesson prerequisites
-This lesson should not be attempted until the preceding ones are thoroughly known and the students can write fairly quickly in the style abbreviated up to this point; and, further, can read the second Book of the Psalms which is written in this abbreviated form.
+> This lesson should not be attempted until the preceding ones are thoroughly known and the students can write fairly quickly in the style abbreviated up to this point; and, further, can read the second Book of the Psalms which is written in this abbreviated form. -- Teaching

-Lesson overview
-This being accomplished, the teacher can take the pupils on to supra and sub linear writing as detailed in this lesson.

-The modes
+## The modes
 There are three modes of writing a word, either

 above,